ktoso/rx-wiki/Observable.md

 The names of methods and classes in RxJava hew close to those in <a href="http://msdn.microsoft.com/en-us/data/gg577609.aspx">Microsoft’s Reactive Extensions</a>.
 This has led to some confusion, as some of these names have different implications in other contexts, or seem awkward in the idiom of a particular implementing language.

 For example there is the `onEvent` naming pattern (e.g. `onNext`, `onCompleted`, `onError`).
 In many contexts such names would indicate methods by means of which event handlers are _registered_.
-In the RxJava Observer context, however, they name the event handlers themselves.
+In the RxJava Subscriber context, however, they name the event handlers themselves.

 # Composition via Observable Operators